developer-zebra/developer-zebra-site/src/ehs/3-0/guide/settings/index.md

 ### On Oreo
 _For Marshmallow and Nougat Devices, see section above_.

 EHS has historically offered the ability to add shortcuts programmatically using the `INSTALL_SHORTCUT` broadcast intent.
 Android 8.x Oreo replaces this intent with the `requestPinShortcut()` method of the `ShortcutManager` class.
-This section explains how to use this method to add shortcuts programmatically on an Oreo device.
+When shortcuts that link to local apps or remote websites are added in this way, EHS adds a link tag to the config XML file with the attributes listed below and displays the shortcut on the User screen.

 To identify a pinned shortcut, EHS uses two attributes in a link tag;